CarlosGarciaSanchez19/fractol/README.md

 - Press `3` to view the Burning Ship fractal.

 ### Dynamic Julia Parameter
-- While viewing the Julia fractal, press and hold the mouse's left button to dynamically adjust the Julia parameter to the cursor's position.
+- While viewing the Julia fractal, press and hold the left mouse button to dynamically adjust the Julia parameter to the cursor's position.
 Release the button to lock the parameter.

 ### 🖼️ Save Image 🖼️
 - Press `G` to save the current fractal view as a **BMP image** in the program's folder.